thenativeweb/wolkenkit-documentation/src/docs/latest/getting-started/updating-wolkenkit/changelog/index.md

 - **Updated** installation guide for Windows
   - So far, you had to use Hyper-V and Docker Machine to setup wolkenkit on Windows.
 Now you only need Hyper-V which makes installing on Windows much easier.
 The installation instructions can be found at [Installing on Windows](../../installing-wolkenkit/installing-on-windows/).
+- **Fixed** OpenID Connect strict mode
+  - The [OpenID Connect strict mode](../../../../<%= current.version %>/reference/building-a-client/using-authentication/#configuring-openid-connect) didn't work, because there was a problem in verifying the JWT's nonce.
+This has been fixed.
 - **Contributions** by the community
   - [@colorizedmind](https://github.com/colorizedmind)